HaloLive/HaloLive.Library/README.md

 # HaloLive.Library

 Library containing assemblies for the HaloLive project.
+If you're looking for information or documentation consult the [Documentation Repo](https://github.com/HaloLive/Documentation) that contains design diagrams, endpoint and request/response documentation and information about much more.

 ## Setup